 How to make it

-Spoon the mixture in the molds and place in the freezer for about 10 minutes.
+Spoon the mixture into the molds and place in the freezer for about 10 minutes.

-And your easy coffee and coconut oil scrub is ready to use.
+And your easy coffee and coconut oil scrub are ready to use.

 2. Easy 3 Ingredient DIY Coffee And Coconut Oil Sugar Scrub Cubes